TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 15/Matthew 15.17.md

 ---

-Perceive ye not, that whatsoever goeth into the mouth passeth into the belly, and is cast out into the draught?
+Don't you understand that whatever goes into the mouth passes into the belly, and then out of the body?